-We have separated the positions of CEO and Executive Chairman of the board of directors in recognition of the differences between the two roles.
+The board believes that stockholders are best served by the board having flexibility to consider and determine the best leadership structure for the Company based on current relevant facts and circumstances rather than by adhering to a formal standing policy on the subject.
+The board periodically reviews its leadership structure to evaluate whether the structure remains appropriate to effectively address the specific needs of our business and the long-term interests of our stockholders.
+We have separated the positions of Chief Executive Officer and Executive Chairman of the board of directors in recognition of the differences between the two roles.
 Separating these positions allows our Chief Executive Officer Mr. Jabbour to focus more directly upon executing on the Company's strategic objectives and business plan, providing day-to-day leadership and guiding senior management through the implementation of our strategic initiatives.
-In February 2022, our board appointed Mr. Foley, who previously served as non-executive Chairman of the Board, to serve as our Executive Chairman in light of the critical role he plays in the formation and execution of our long-term strategic vision.
-Our board leadership structure also allows our Executive Chairman to itilize his time to focus on our long-term strategy, and to set the agenda for board meetings and preside over meetings of the full board.
-When our non-management directors meet in executive session, they appoint one independent director to preside over that executive session.
-We believe this leadership structure is appropriate and allows our CEO and Executive Chairman to focus on the responsibilities of their respective offices while creating a collaborative relationship that benefits our Company.
+In February 2022, our board appointed Mr. Foley, who previously served as non-executive Chairman of the board, to serve as our Executive Chairman in light of the critical role he plays in the formation and execution of our long-term strategic vision.
+Our board believes this leadership structure fosters effective governance and oversight of the Company and allows our Executive Chairman to utilize his time to focus on our long-term strategy and to set the agenda for board meetings and preside over meetings of the full board.
+There may however be unique circumstances, such as a change in executive or board composition or a significant strategic development under which the board may determine that stockholders are best served by changing this current leadership structure.